Opening the way to the future of families and communities.

 Given rising care needs and workforce shortages, Japan will need to combine public LTC services with informal care in appropriate ways.
 As we have seen, family and other informal caregivers face older-to-older care, concentrated burdens due to shrinking household size, multi-care (one person caring for multiple recipients), and multiple roles (balancing care with employment and earning).

-In short, to make elder care sustainable, Japan needs a comprehensive family policy that both strengthens short-term support for family caregivers and supports family formation over the medium to long term.
+In order to make elderly care sustainable, a comprehensive family policy is needed that enhances support for family caregivers in the short term and supports family formation in the medium to long term.

 (Published with additions and revisions in the August 2023 issue of "EN-ICHI FORUM")